Create Custom cnquery Providers

 Builtin providers

-If you prefer not to have separate provider binaries that are spawned, you can build any MQL runtime with Go-based providers directly into the binary.
-This means that no additional files are installed or updated, and no additional processes are spawned.
+You can build Go-based providers directly into any MQL runtime binary instead of having separate provider binaries that are spawned.
+This means no additional files are installed or updated, and no additional processes are spawned.

-To manually configure builtin providers, you can modify the list of builtinProviders.
-Once added, you will see it in the list of builtin providers for any binary you build, for example:
+To configure builtin providers, modify the list of builtinProviders.
+Once added, you can see it in the list of builtin providers:

 > cnquery providers